McMasterRS/ws_web-design-guide/navigation-bar.md

 ![logo-navbar](assets/img/logo-navbar.png)

-Update the `Typography` component containing the "MacApp" string by changing the variant from `h3` to `h5` and adding the following prop `className={styles.title}` after the `sx` prop.
+Update the `Typography` component containing the "MacApp" string by changing the variant from `h3` to `h5` and defining the `hover` behavior inside the `sx` prop.
 The typography component should now look like this:
 ```ts
 {% raw %}
 <Typography